Evernote/android-job/README.md

 The class `JobManager` serves as entry point.
 Your jobs need to extend the class `Job`.
 Create a `JobRequest` with the corresponding builder class and schedule this request with the `JobManager`.

 Before you can use the `JobManager` you must initialize the singleton.
 You need to provide a `Context` and add a `JobCreator` implementation after that.
 The `JobCreator` maps a job tag to a specific job class.
-It's recommend to initialize the `JobManager` in the `onCreate()` method of your `Application` object, but there is [an alternative](FAQ.md#i-cannot-override-the-application-class-how-can-i-add-my-jobcreator), if you don't have access to the `Application` class.
+It's recommended to initialize the `JobManager` in the `onCreate()` method of your `Application` object, but there is [an alternative](FAQ.md#i-cannot-override-the-application-class-how-can-i-add-my-jobcreator), if you don't have access to the `Application` class.

 ```java
 public class App extends Application {